MOSES * EGYPT * SPAETH

 The World's Oldest Star Map

 Through my early founded interest on history and astronomy - many years before my first book on Moses was published - I got acquainted with the world's oldest star map.
 It is a beautifully made, ancient Egyptian survey of the sky designed in a special form, much different from our way of doing these things.
 The map was made by the most gifted person of that time, Senmut (or Senenmut), minister-in-office of Queen Hatshepsut.
-After having studied, independently, several subject lines like history, religion-traditions, astronomy, old star lore, the myths of Antiquity, etc, I gradually realised, that this star map dates from the epoch specific of Moses.
+After having studied, independently, several subject lines like history, religion-traditions, astronomy, old star lore, the myths of Antiquity, etc, I gradually realized, that this star map dates from the epoch specific of Moses.
 The map proved to describe a certain constellation in the sky in 1534 BC.

 The relation was supported, furthermore, by indications from the historians of Antiquity concerning the chronology connecting to Moses.
 However, by closer investigating the historical events of Moses, I soon discovered that within existing research there is a lot of internal confusion about this important figure.